cmastrokostas/Database-Project-2019/README.md

 SQL for the creation of the database can be found on "PROJECT_mysql_create.sql"

 ## Final Report
-The final report and more details on setup and use can be found on "esssay.docx"
+The final report and more details about the app and the setup  can be found on "esssay.docx" and "setup.txt".